jakewhitton/notes/notes/books/Fundamentals of Physics--Jearl Walker/22_Electric Fields/master.md

 ## Electric Field Due to a Dipole
 - **Dipole** = an arrangement of charged particles defined by two particles of equal but opposite charges that are separated by some distance
-- **Dipole axis** = the immaginary line that contains the position of each particle in a dipole
+- **Dipole axis** = the imaginary line that contains the position of each particle in a dipole
 - Question: *can we come up with a general formula for some point P along the dipole axis?*
     * Answer: yes we can(not a reference to ~~Yo' mama~~ Obama)